1. MISSION STATEMENT

-A Master Polar Guide is able to guide in any polar environment where surface travel is the primary mode, and mountaineering skills are transitory in nature.
-Master Polar Guides typically, but not exclusively, operate on the Arctic Ocean/North Pole, in Antarctica/South Pole, in Greenland and other Arctic locations.
-A Master Polar Guide is endorsed to guide on land-ice and sea-ice.
+A Polar Expedition Guide is able to guide in polar environments where surface travel is the primary mode, and mountaineering skills are transitory in nature.
+Polar Expedition Guides typically, but not exclusively, operate in Antarctica/South Pole, on the Arctic Ocean/North Pole, in Greenland and other Arctic locations.

 IPGA does not endorse guides that operate in environments where ice is secondary to other mediums, such as open water or mountains.